Dmitry Tymchuk, Coordinator, Information Resistance

 Translated and edited by Voices of Ukraine

-Here’s the Summary for April 16, 2014 (for the previous day’s summary, please see the Summary for April 15).
+Here’s the Summary for August 19, 2014 (for previous summary, please see Summary for August 18).

 The bad news: